Shop with a wall of handmade leather shoes in a bright rainbow of color.

 Ait Ben’Haddou UNESCO Site

 We’ve partnered with a California-based library project working in Morocco.
 We’ll visit a Berber community’s high school library, meet the students, and donate much-appreciated books in English that we have brought from home.
-Then we head inland to Midelt, land of fossils, geodes, and minerals.
-Here we’ll meet a group of women in an embroidery cooperative and see their fine creations.
+Then we head inland to Midelt, land of fossils, geodes, crystals, and minerals.
 Next day we’ll head north to Ifrane, and on to our cozy riad in Fes.

 The fabulous Fes Medina

-The delightful city of Fes is primarily known for its ancient sprawling medina or walled city, the best-preserved in the Arab world.
+The bustling city of Fes is primarily known for its ancient sprawling medina or walled city, the best-preserved in the Arab world.
 It’s another UNESCO World Heritage site.

 Major monuments that we will visit in Fes date to the 13th and 14th centuries.
-The world’s oldest university, University of Al Quaraouiyine is here too.
-We’ll spend several days in Fes, sleeping in a charming riad with zellij mosaic tiles, in the old medina.
+The world’s oldest university, University of Al Quaraouiyine is here.
+We’ll spend several days in Fes, sleeping in a charming riad decorated with zellij mosaic tiles.

-Ali will explain the mosques and madrasas with their highly decorated mosaic walls.
+In the medina, Ali will explain the mosques and madrasas with their highly decorated mosaic walls.
 This medina is much calmer than the one in Marrakech.
-Craftsmen still work and sell their products here, and like others, this medina is divided into areas by trade—the leather crafters, ceram-icists, dyers, and so forth.
+Craftsmen still work and sell their products here, and like others, this medina is divided into areas by trade—the leather crafters, ceramicists, and so forth.
 Wander in the medina to find traditional arts of Morocco: carpets, leather slippers, brass lanterns, or antique silver jewelry.

 We’ll tour a large ceramics factory in Fes where craftspeople still hand-paint plates and vases.
-Other workers there paint tiles and fire them, then cut the intricate glazed tile pieces for zellij – complex mosaics composed of tiny geometric shapes – used to decorate walls, fountains and floors of mosques, madrasas and villas.
+You’ll be amazed to see how workers there cut out the tiny tile pieces for zellij, complex mosaics composed of geometric shapes.
+They make colorful mosaic panels to decorate walls, fountains and floors of mosques, madrasas and villas.

-Next we drive north to the famous Blue City of Chefchaouen, to explore the azure lanes and houses.
-We’ll visit some weavers here on the first day, then the next day is free to wander the turquoise streets and find a new and unusual view to capture in this blue world!
-We’ll spend two cozy and peaceful nights, then drive south to visit the highlights of Rabat, such as the Royal Stables and the market.
-Then we drive a couple of hours back to Casablanca to our hotel.
+After lunch, we’ll drive a couple of hours on the highway back to Casablanca to our hotel.
 The rest of the day is free to pack up suitcases and/or explore the city.
-November 18 is our last included night of hotel.
-At the Farewell Dinner, we’ll take leave of old friends and new, then get a good sleep for our flights home tomorrow from Casablanca (CMN), on November 19.
+May 10 is our last included night of hotel.
+At our Farewell Dinner, we’ll take leave of old friends and new, then get a good sleep to prepare for our flights home tomorrow from Casablanca (CMN), on May 11.

 Fes Riad Chrifa